 MariaDB uses the stored key distribution to decide the order in which tables should be joined when you perform a join on something other than a constant.
 In addition, key distributions can be used when deciding which indexes to use for a specific table within a query.

 This statement requires SELECT and INSERT privileges for the table.

 By default, ANALYZE TABLE statements are written to the binary log and will be replicated.
 The

 LOCAL is an alias) will ensure the statement is not written to the binary log.

 ANALYZE TABLE is also supported for partitioned tables.
 You

 ALTER TABLE ...
 ANALYZE PARTITION to analyze one or

-Currently, engine-independent statistics is collected by doing full table and full index scans, and can be quite expensive.
+Engine-independent statistics are collected by doing full table and full index scans, and collecting can be quite expensive.

 Note that statistics for blob and text columns are not collected.
 If explicitly specified, a warning is returned.